 MOD RCC/14A1/15

-9 1.7 a) These Regulations recognize the right of any Member, subject to national law and should it decide to do so, to require that administrations and private operating agencies, which operate in its territory and provide an international telecommunication service to the public, be authorized by that Member.
+9 1.7 These Regulations recognize the right of any Member State to require that administrations and operating agencies, which operate in its territory and provide international telecommunication services to the public, be authorized by that Member State.

 Reasons: Simplifies the text, insofar as the right of Member States to regulate their telecommunications is already recognized in the Preamble.